mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

       self.classifier = nn.Sequential(
           nn.Flatten(),
           # Where did this in_features shape come from?
-          # It's because each layer of our network compresses and changes the shape of our inputs data.
+          # It's because each layer of our network compresses and changes the shape of our input data.
           nn.Linear(in_features=hidden_units*13*13,
                     out_features=output_shape)
       )